digiltd/oh-rtd-test/Insteon-PLM-Binding.md

         <poll-handler>DefaultPollHandler</poll-handler>
     </feature>

-If you cannot achieve the desired outcome by cobbling together a set of suitable message and command handlers, you will have to write your own, hopefully just having to touch the DeviceFeatures.java file.
+If you cannot achieve the desired outcome by cobbling together a set of suitable message and command handlers, you will have to write your own handlers, hopefully just having to touch the DeviceFeatures.java file.

 ## Known Limitations and Issues